remyJardillier/Survival_preScreening/README.md

 How to download the TCGA data (optional, a sample with 100 patients is provided)
 ==================================

+To overcome runing time and size issues, the data available in 'Rdata_cancer_screen/' contain only 100 patients for 3 cancers (ACC, BRCA and KIRC) in .RData files.

 Clinical and mRNA-seq datasets were obtained using the Broad GDAC FIREHOSE utility.

 1. Go on the website https://gdac.broadinstitute.org